vladimirschneider/text-particles/README.md

 # text-particles
-Plugin for draw animated particles
+Plugin for draw animated particles on canvas

 ## Example for using